Corrections to the Hamiltonian induced by finite-strength coupling to the environment: Mean-force Hamiltonian

 \subsubsection{Second-order correction}

 In this section we provide general formula for second order correction for mean-force Hamiltonian.
-Remarkably the expression does not exhibit any poles, as is usual for dynamical correction.
-Yet we also decompose it into bricks that are used also to build the dynamical corrections, which do exhibit poles, and require principal value to be well defined.
+Remarkably the expression does not exhibit any poles, in contrast to Lamb-shift correction.
+Yet we also decompose it into bricks that are used also to build the Lamb-shift corrections, which do exhibit poles, and require principal value to be well defined.

 \begin{theorem} The explicit form of second order correction for mean-force Hamiltonian is the following:

 where

 The coefficients $\Upsilon_{\alpha \beta}(\omega,\omega')$ can be also expressed in terms of the imaginary part of $\Gamma_{\alpha \beta}(\omega)$ (see Eq. \eqref{S_principal_value}) as follows